 Right now, you need to shift into high gear and find every available resource that might help boost your MCAT score.
 Along with rigorous study, you need a balanced regimen (diet, exercise, sleep) to keep your body in prime shape.

-Your studies need to be combined with regular practise tests to track your progress.
-Besides the official AAMC practise tests, look out for other websites that offer the best MCAT practice tests and MCAT study material.
+Your studies must be combined with regular practice tests to track your progress.
+Besides the official AAMC practice tests, look for other websites offering the best MCAT practice tests and MCAT study material.
 Experts recommend taking a total of 10 practice tests before attempting the actual exam.

 You should also use scores and feedback from your practice tests to identify which sections you are weak in.
-If self-study and practice tests cannot drive up your scores to satisfactory levels, you can always consider enrolling in a prep course.
+If self-study and practice tests cannot improve your scores, you can always consider enrolling in a prep course.
 On exam day, you need every bit of advantage you can get.
 One such front is dressing comfortably.
-What you wear for your MCAT test matters and might just make the difference between success and disappointment.
+What you wear for your MCAT test matters and might make the difference between success and disappointment.